rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `array path_find_to(object objFrom, int tileTo, int blockingType)`
-- Returns the shortest path to a given tile using given blocking function as an array of tile directions (0..5) to move on each step.
+- Returns the shortest path to a given tile using the given blocking function as an array of tile directions (0..5) to move on each step.
 - Array length equals to a number of steps.
 - Empty array means that specified target cannot be reached.

 -----
 #### `object create_spatial(int scriptID, int tile, int elevation, int radius)`
-- Creates new spatial script with given SID, at given tile, and radius.
+- Creates new spatial script with the given scriptID at the given tile and radius.

 -----
 #### `int art_exists(int artFID)`
-- Checks if given **artFID** exists in the game.
+- Checks if the given `artFID` exists in the game.
 - Useful when you want to check if critter can use specific weapon: `art_exists((artFid bwand 0xFFFF0FFF) bwor (weaponAnim * 0x1000))`

 -----